TheTosters/entity_serializer/README.md

 class.
 If empty/null then all know serializers are used.
 - generateEntity - optional, default: true.
 Tells builder if Dart class should be generated.
 If false then only serializers are generated.
 Class body need to be imported manually.
+- apiProxy - optional, default: empty.
+This is comma separated list of api proxies which should be generated for this entity.
+See `proxy` node documentation for more info.

 To create fields for newly created class child-nodes described later can be added.
 Each child-node support following attributes: